 Recommended for: Large households with heavy coffee drinkers, busy offices or small businesses whose primary product is not specialty coffee.

-If what you’re looking for is raw capacity to support the coffee habits of several coffee drinkers in your family, and you don’t mind dealing with the learning curve, then this machine is solid gold.
+If what you’re looking for is the raw capacity to support the coffee habits of several coffee drinkers in your family, and you don’t mind dealing with the learning curve, then this machine is solid gold.

 Jura Giga 5